23 Mar Is Botulinum toxin Deadly? 5 Things You Need to Know About Botulinum toxin Safety

 Bruxism: Causes, Symptoms and Treatments for Teeth Grinding

-1. What is Botox?
-Is Botox the same as botulinum toxin?
+1. What is Botulinum toxin?

 Our nerves send signals to our muscles to cause the muscles to contract i.e. move.
 These signals occur specifically at nerve endings next to the muscles and these nerve endings are called neuromuscular junctions.
 Botulinum toxin binds to these neuromuscular junctions to interfere with the signal transduction between the nerve endings and the muscles.
 This prohibits the muscles from contracting or moving and relaxes muscles.